GraphQLCollege/fullstack-graphql-ru/manuscript/chapter-4.md

 Once you have created an instance of Apollo Client, you can use it to send queries and mutations to your API.
 Let's use the `query` method from Apollo Client to fetch the list of pins from the API.
 This method receives an object with a `query` key.
 Inside that key you can send queries using the `gql` function from `graphql-tag`.

-The `gql` function receives a string written in SDL and transforms it into a Javascript object. `client.query` accepts this Javascript object.
+The `gql` function receives a string written in SDL and transforms it into a JavaScript object. `client.query` accepts this JavaScript object.
 Note that `client.query` throws an error if you pass a string directly, without using `gql`.

 Another handy feature of `gql` is that many IDEs add syntax highlighting to `gql` calls.
 Unfortunately, at the moment Glitch does not support this feature.
 But who knows, maybe in the future it supports `gql` syntax highlighting.
 And maybe you are reading this in the future and enjoying beautiful GraphQL queries in our Glitch's code examples.